ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-march-2024.md

 ![chart-Number-of-Winning-Staking-Nodes-by-Month](/uploads/chart-Number-of-Winning-Staking-Nodes-by-Month-March.png)

-The total number of unique winning nodes in March decreased to 2,413 from February's 2,814, reflecting a drop in the diversity of winning participants.
+The total number of unique winning nodes slightly decreased to 2,413, indicating a small shift in the composition of winning participants within the network.

 ## Total Active Staking Nodes by Country